Ben-Flores/SummitSports/README.md

   * Employee and manager administrative actions are available from any device running the application regardless of location.
 * By retaining and providing reports of customer sales, business administrators can evaluate the success of individual products.
   * Reports can indicate what yearly time frames have higher activity and require more stock than usual.
-  * Reports show which items are of highest demand so that they can be prioritized and lower demand items discontinued.
+  * Reports show which items are of the highest demand so that they can be prioritized and lower-demand items discontinued.

 #### Accessibility
 Summit Stash is extremely user friendly.
 Installation is fast and easy with only a few clicks.
 Configuration of the application is not needed.
 An integrated help system is included to explain the application functions to new users.
 Dependencies are kept to a minimum to get your inventory system up and running as fast as possible.